wp-plugins/multiple-featured-images/readme.txt

 == Installation ==

-1. Unzip and upload the `kd-multiple-featured-images` directory to the plugin directory (`/wp-content/plugins/`)
+1. Unzip and upload the `multiple-featured-images` directory to the plugin directory (`/wp-content/plugins/`)
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Registration of a new featured image: